evanthegrayt/cdc/README.md

 on the fly; nothing is hard-coded.
 Hit `return` after typing the directory name to change to that directory.

-You *can* append subdirectories, and it will work; however, I don't have tab-autocompletion working for this yet (any help with that would be appreciated).
+You *can* append subdirectories, and it will work; however, this is an experimental feature, and I don't have tab-autocompletion working for this yet (any help with that would be appreciated).
 For example:
 ```sh
 cdc dir_with_repos/bin
 ```